MoneySavingExpert.com homepage

 If you're not sure your complaint is covered, or you just want to find out how to get started with your complaint, you can use the free 'complaint checker' on its website – here are some typical areas the ombudsman deals with:

 • Credit cards.
-The main issue's unfair credit card charges.
-But the ombudsman can also deal with any inappropriate behaviour, such as an unexplained increase in interest rate, disputed transactions, or not paying Section 75 claims.
+The ombudsman can deal with any inappropriate behaviour, such as an unexplained increase in interest rate, disputed transactions, or not paying Section 75 claims.

 • Car finance.
-The ombudsman has seen an increase in car finance complaints, particularly relation to undisclosed commission on hire purchase agreements.
-The ombudsman has currently paused making final decisions on complaints relating to the FCA's discretionary commission arrangement review (but we go into more detail about who's affected and how to complain in car finance reclaim and free tool), however the ombudsman will look at other forms of car finance mis-selling – such as affordability issues, see more in Mis-sold car finance
+The ombudsman has seen an increase in car finance complaints, and has currently paused making final decisions on complaints relating to commission arrangements as a result of the FCA's investigation (we go into more detail about who's affected and how to complain in our Car finance FREE reclaim tool & guide and our Car finance commission disclosure guide).
+However, the ombudsman will look at other forms of car finance mis-selling, such as affordability issues – see more in Mis-sold car finance

 • Debt collection and irresponsible lending.
 The ombudsman can look at complaints about debt collection companies as well as the lending policies of anyone that holds a consumer credit licence, including payday lenders.

-For example, if you feel a lender is harassing you or not treating you properly according to the FCA Consumer Credit handbook, you can complain.
+For example, if you feel a lender is harassing you or not treating you properly according to the FCA Consumer Credit handbook (link opens PDF), you can complain.
 The ombudsman will need to see that you've tried to come to an arrangement with the lender but it'll investigate if you think you've been treated unfairly.
-Also see the Debt Problems guide for info on how to sort out debts.
+Also see our Debt help guide for info on how to sort out debts.

 When a firm sells you an insurance product, since April 2013 the onus has been on the insurer to ask you what it needs to know so it can figure out whether the policy's suitable for you (before then, you were expected to volunteer this information yourself).